How to get rid of paper clutter

 Put important documents like tax returns, medical files, insurance papers, and leases into a pile to be scanned onto your computer for safekeeping.
 Save any special photos or sentimental cards you absolutely can’t bear to part with, then recycle everything else.

-Shred the necessary documents.
+Don’t forget to shred the necessary documents.

 4. Digitalize Your Documents